-Steve A. Evans has served as Executive Vice President, Owned Brands since May 2016.
+Steve A. Evans has served as Executive Vice President, Chief Brand Officer since June 2020.
+Mr. Evans served as Executive Vice President, Owned Brands from May 2016 until June 2020.
 He joined the Company in 2014 as a Senior Vice President, leading the portfolio brands licensed by the Company.
 Prior to joining the Company, Mr. Evans served in executive leadership positions at global brands, including Converse, Levi's, Dockers, The Gap and Old Navy.
 From June 2012 to May 2014, he served as the Vice President/GM Global Apparel and Accessories for Converse.
 From 2002 to 2012, he served as the Vice President/Senior Vice President of Global Merchandising, Customer Experience and Commercial Operations on both the Levi's and Dockers brands.
 Mr. Evans began his career at The Gap, and was an integral part of the Old Navy startup team.
 Throughout his career, he has led a broad range of functional areas with an emphasis on product creation, strategic sales planning, and business development.